hkaanturgut/Automate-Docker-builds-using-Jenkins-Pipelines-Dockerize-Python-App-Upload-Images-into-Azure-Con/README.md

 # Steps

-- Creating a Linux Vm with Terraspace
+- Creating a Linux virtual machine with Terraspace
-- Creating a ACR with Terraspace
+- Creating an Azure Container Registry with Terraspace
-- Installing Docker into the Linux Vm
+- Installing Docker in the Linux virtual machine
-- Installing Jenkins from a container inside the VM
+- Installing Jenkins from a container in the virtual machine
-- Building our image with Jenkins Pipeline and Deploy it to the ACR.
+- Building the image using the Jenkins Pipeline and deploying it to ACR
-- Running a container from our image to provision our Python App.
+- Running a container from the image to provision the Python application.
 #

 1 - Create the Linux Vm with Terraspace